BukolaOmok/my-first-full-stack-react-front-end-app/README.md

 This is my first full stack app.
-I have connected this react front end to the server using an API hosted on RENDER.com
+I have connected this react front end (hosted on NETLIFY) to the server using an API hosted on RENDER.com

 Backend API Link - https://github.com/BukolaOmok/my-first-full-stack-react-app-backend.git
 Render.com Link - https://my-first-full-stack-react-app-backend.onrender.com/